 Before he turned 18, Fiddlin’ Red Simpson headed to Newport Beach, California where he hung out at Sid’s Blue Beet, the oldest saloon in town, listening to folk music, blues and performing on stage.
+Click here to listen to Fiddlin' Red play with his current band, Wildwood.
 Eventually, he began crafting guitars at places like Dobro and Rickenbacker.
 Several of his original compositions can be heard in documentary films, such as Coin of the Realm about the 1800s Northwest fur trade and John Ford Clymer, American illustrator and painter known for his artwork that captured nature and life in the early West.

 As a frontiersman and traditional blacksmith, Fiddlin' Red specialized in the North American Fur Trade era, where he used historical techniques and tools for more than 40 years to handcraft various tools frontiersmen used and traded to the Native Americans, such as tomahawks, knives, axes and firearms.
 Many of these items have been used in historical re-enactments and are now displayed in private collections.
 He even had the pleasure of creating a folding knife, belt buckle and three hand-forged beaver traps for rodeo star and actor, Slim Pickens.
 Staying true to the old traditions, Red uses a flintlock rifle or black-powder cartridge rifle to hunt and loads his own ammunition using a system he built based on the original reloaders from the 1870s.
 He has competed in cowboy-action events, historical re-enactments and long-range rifle events.
 He has also performed as 'Wild Bill Hickok' in Buffalo Bill's Wild West Show and as an extra in The Postman starring Kevin Costner.